Santoshsohani/DSA/README.md

 # DSA
-Implementation of Various Data Structures In C language.
+Implementation of Various Data Structures In C  and JAVA language.

 # Arrays.
 ### 1. CRUD operations on arrays.